HITsz-TMG/FilmAgent/README.md

 5. We now have the `script.json`, `actors_profile.json`, and a series of `.wav` audio files.
 Next, we need to execute the script in Unity.
 The recommended version of the Unity editor is **Unity 2022.3.14f1c1**.
 You need to download the Unity project file we provide [[Dropbox](https://www.dropbox.com/scl/fi/atxhxnqppeofmt471dxr5/TheBigBang.zip?rlkey=o7zuqficetabkk2h1w1npkv3v&st=5s41rzdv&dl=0)][[Baidu Disk](https://pan.baidu.com/s/10wgfvtcG-xnx1fA9Rd_zwg?pwd=5aif)].
 After decompression, open `TheBigBang\Assets\TheBigBang\Manyrooms.unity` with Unity.
 Then replace all the absolute pathnames '/path/to/' with your specific path in `TheBigBang\Assets\Scirpts\StartVideo.cs` and `TheBigBang\Assets\Scirpts\ScriptExecute.cs`.
 Press **'ctrl+R'** in the unity interface to recompile, click **'Play'** to enter Game mode, then press **'E'** to start executing the script (sometimes the audio files load slowly, so you may need to play it 2 or 3 times before it can run normally).

+> [!IMPORTANT]
+> Please add `"com.unity.nuget.newtonsoft-json": "3.0.2"` inside `Packages/manifest.json` if it throws an error, "*the type or namespace name jobject could not be found.*"

 <div align=center><img src="https://github.com/HITsz-TMG/FilmAgent/blob/main/pics/unity_1.png" height="100%" width="50%"/><img src="https://github.com/HITsz-TMG/FilmAgent/blob/main/pics/unity_2.png" height="100%" width="50%"/></div>

 6. For the tests on 15 topics in our experimental section, we provide three .py files: `test_full.py` (The full FilmAgent framework, utilizing multi-agent collaboration.), `test_no_interation.py` (A single agent is responsible for planning, scriptwriting, and cinematography, representing our FilmAgent framework without multi-agent collaboration algorithms.) and `test_cot.py` (A single agent generates the chain-of-thought rationale and the complete script).
 Modify the `model` in these `.py` files, you can try different LLMs.